Table of Contents

 Account status changes controlled by billing settings happen at 12:00 AM UTC.

-3. Grace Days are counted: During this time, the invoice is overdue, but the account is not delinquent yet.
+3. Grace days are counted.
+During this time, the invoice is overdue, but the account is not delinquent yet.

 Best Practices: Why Use Delinquency

-Delinquency settings can help you move beyond reminders and late fees by creating an automated process for handling unpaid accounts.
+Delinquency in Sonar is meant to encourage subscribers to take action, usually by paying their past-due balance.
+Delinquency settings help you move beyond reminders and late fees by creating an automated process for handling unpaid accounts.

-Once that time has passed, Sonar can help you trigger the next step, such as changing the account status.
+A helpful way to think about delinquency is: how many days are you willing to let a subscriber remain unpaid before taking action?
+Once that time has passed, Sonar can trigger the next step, such as changing the account status.

 When using Move accounts into another status after being delinquent for a preset period, make sure the status change happens before the next bill due date.
+This helps prevent subscribers from being billed for another month of service they may no longer be able to use.

 Using a Delinquent Status to Slow Down Service

-In this setup, the account stays active, but an Address List is used to reduce the subscriber’s speed.
-The goal is to make the connection slow enough that normal use is limited, while still allowing access to helpful sites like the subscriber portal or their bank’s website so they can make a payment.
+One way to encourage payment is to slow down the subscriber's connection instead of disconnecting it right away.
+In this setup, the account stays active, but an Address List reduces the subscriber's speed.
+The goal is to make the connection slow enough that normal use is limited, while still allowing access to helpful sites like the subscriber portal or their bank's website so they can make a payment.

 This approach can be useful because:

+1. It encourages payment without fully cutting off service.
 This can feel less abrupt for the subscriber while still motivating action.

+2. It can prompt the subscriber to contact your team.
 If they do not realize they are delinquent, the slower connection may lead them to call in, giving your staff a chance to explain the issue and collect payment.

 Creating the Address List